jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 variable within a codelet.

-When passing a variable to a codelet, the variable type inside the vertex must reflect the fact it is going to mapped to the codelet.
+When passing a variable to a codelet, the variable type inside the vertex must reflect the fact it is going to be mapped to the codelet.
 This is done simply by declaring an object as type `poplar::Input<T>`.
 Listing 7 shows an example of two variables to be mapped, one an integer scalar and the other a vector of floating